Hannington, Wiltshire: Hannington Hall

-St John the Baptist

-St John the Baptist Church is the only religious building located in the local area, serving the population of Lushill and Cannington Wick as well as Hannington.
-However the church was originally named after Saint David and remains on the site point to a previous church building being situated on the land.
+Parish church

+The Grade II* listed Church of England parish church is dedicated to John the Baptist.
+It was rebuilt in 1869–1871, retaining two 12th-century doorways and the 15th-century tower.

+Today, the church is within the benefice of Highworth with Sevenhampton and Inglesham and Hannington, centred on St Michael's church at Highworth.

 Transport

 The minor road running through the village connects to the B4019 Blunsdon-Highworth road to the south, giving access to the M4 motorway via the A419.
-The road north through Hannington Wick continues to Kempsford, and another minor road leads northwest to Castle Eaton.
+The road north through Hannington Wick continues to Kempsford, and another minor road leads north-west to Castle Eaton.

 The village has been without access to the rail network since 1962 when the Highworth branch line closed following declining passenger numbers.
 The branch from Swindon to Highworth was opened in 1883, over forty years after the main line was built through Swindon.
-Hannington station was about a mile southeast of the village, near the Blunsdon to Highworth road; there were other intermediate stations at Stratton and Stanton Fitzwarren.
+Hannington station was about a mile south-east of the village, near the Blunsdon to Highworth road; there were other intermediate stations at Stratton and Stanton Fitzwarren.

-Public Houses

-Hannington's local inn is the Jolly Tar.
-However alternate pubs such as The Freke Arms are also situated in the parish.
-The Freke Family of Hannington built the pub in the early 19th century.